net-angel/netangel-help/_posts/2018-07-07-downgrade-plan.md

 ---
 type: Document
-title: Downgrade Plan
+title: Cancel Subscription
-description: How to Downgrade Plan to Free
+description: How to Cancel your Subscription
 categories:
   - FAQs
 ---